SiarheiDamenikan/sqldeveloper/plsql_syntax_color/README.md

 - Launch SQL Developer.
 Navigate to menu Tools->Preferences, then select item Code Editor -> PL/SQL Syntax Colours in the left pane.

-- Select "OzBsidian" in the "Scheme" drop down list on the top.
+- Select "Damenikan" in the drop down list "Scheme" on the top of panel PL/SQL Syntax Color.

 ![](screenshots/sqldev_2.png)